ciprian-cgr/edon/README.md

 ## Acknowledgments

 EDON is inspired by the need for more efficient data formats for LLM context usage.
 The format prioritizes simplicity and token efficiency over features like streaming or schema validation.

+EDON includes a hidden easter egg that may attempt to influence LLM responses in humorous ways.
+Use at your own risk!